managed-components/upward/README.md

 2. Install dependencies with `npm i`
 3. Run unit test watcher with `npm run test:dev`

+## 🧱 Fields Description

+### aid

+`number` An Upward Account Representative will provide you with your unique Account ID

 ## 📝 License

 Licensed under the [Apache License](./LICENSE).